pimoroni/EnviroPlus-FeatherWing/REFERENCE.md

 splotter = plotter.ScreenPlotter([white])
 ```

 The most simple import and setup of plotter is as above.
-This will allow you to plot one reading over time, drawn in white, with the default min and max values, which match those of circuitpython's raw analogue input readings (0 to 65535).
+This will allow you to plot one reading over time, drawn in white, with the default min. and max. values, which match those of CircuitPython's raw analog input readings (0 to 65535).

-An example of so, updating once a second, follows:
+Here's an example of that:

 ```python
 import time